jskz/golem/README.md

 ## Overview

 Golem is a fresh attempt at a faithful Diku-like MUD implemented with Golang in 2021.
+Entirely for tinker-fun.

 ## Installation